 When you talk to someone or something when you have Storage active, their text is stored, they freeze and are unable to be spoken to again, and the next thing you speak to reads off the stored text.
 Some characters will only say part of it, and either cut it off, or say their own text after a single box of the stored text.
 This can result in some humorous results, such as the King of Red Lions talking about how fine he looks, or the Tingle Tuner telling you not to touch it with filthy hands.

-Note: If you get storage and then perform text storage, even if you exit that object's stored text box, you can simply interact with it again to re-store its text--meaning that you don't have to get storage again.
+What makes text storage very useful is that: if you get storage, perform text storage and then exit that object's stored text box, you can simply interact with it again to re-store its text--meaning that you don't have to get storage again.
 This is because closing a textbox while having control over Link gives you Storage, making this a 3rd way to get Storage.

 With the increased usage of superswimming to cross the overworld map due to the discovery of dry storage, special care has to be taken with some islands that have entry cutscenes (such as Forest Haven, Greatfish, and the 2nd visit to Outset to retrieve Nayru's Pearl).
 This is because if you enter these cutscenes with camera lock active, your game will softlock, as camera lock prevents the cutscene from executing correctly.
 However, there is a way to get around this by using text storage.